 With today’s low commodity prices, you may be thinking about planting fewer corn acres and more soybean acres.
-If so, you might want to consider a different legume - the yellow field pea.
+If so, you might want to consider growing yellow field peas.

 I’ve heard from other pea producers, anecdotally, that peas can provide benefits for the following two growing seasons.